 Picture this scenario: Business at ABC Company picked up significantly over the past three quarters.
 The increase in new orders is good for the company but starting to cause capacity problems in the warehouse.
 Management is pleased with the growth but for several reasons is not willing to consider relocating the warehouse operations to a larger facility.
 They are however willing to consider alternatives to ease the problem.

 What does one do?
 The size of the warehouse will not change.
-Constantly rearranging product to capture the most floor space is not efficient.
-If your company’s warehouse is bursting at the seams, maybe it’s time to look up for inspiration.
+Constantly rearranging products to capture the most floor space is not efficient.
+If your company’s warehouse is bursting at the seams, maybe it’s time to look for inspiration.

 I’m not talking about prayer, although that might not hurt.

 Most warehouses contain more space than one realizes.
 That unused vertical space offers the potential to transform the warehouse footprint from tight spaces into one with plenty of room.
 The key is tapping into unused space with the right products.

 Let’s explore how you can maximize the value of your space using customized storage solutions.

 One of the easiest ways to increase the available space in your warehouse is to look into expanding your racks vertically.

 Most modern buildings allow for vertical expansion of storage racks up to 18 inches away from your ESFR sprinkler system—that should leave plenty of room to build upward in your facility.